 will go away and the change(s) will take place.

-You can change the way your text is formatted -whether it is Bold,
+You can change the way your text is formatted -whether

 You can also change the font color by clicking on the colored square.